The skills you develop on your biomedical sciences degree can be applied to a range of medical, scientific and research careers

 Skills for your CV

-You will gain experience in laboratory work during your degree and this will equip you with the skills you need to plan, conduct and evaluate experiments.
-It will also enable you to comply with health and safety regulations, and to research and interpret scientific literature.
+You also gain experience in laboratory work and this equips you with the skills you need to plan, conduct and evaluate experiments.
+It also enables you to comply with health and safety regulations, and to research and interpret scientific literature.

 • analytical and problem-solving skills